What are dental implants?

 Am I A Good Candidate For Dental Implants?

-During a comprehensive exam, an assessment will be made by Dr. Young to determine whether or not you are a good candidate for implants.
+During a comprehensive exam, an assessment will be made by your dentist to determine whether or not you are a good candidate for implants.
 Dental implants are a great option for replacing a missing tooth, or for anchoring prosthetics replacing multiple teeth.
 The factor that comes into play is jawbone mass and density.
 Teeth that have been missing for some time may have caused a loss of jawbone mass in that area.
 This decreased mass may not be sufficient to hold an implant.
 In these cases, the patient will need one or more jawbone graft procedures to make it ready for implants.
-Or, mini implants could be an alternative.

 The following must be considered: